Pravega Racing: Formula Student Germany 2023

+Technical Specifications of PRV23

 Sponsors and PR Activities

 The design and manufacturing of a Formula Car is quite expensive.
 As a student run team, sponsors play an integral role in augmenting to the team's success and hence they make sure to maintain a cordial relation with an effective sponsorship management system.
 In order to meet finances, the marketing team approaches multinational companies and request for technical and monetary support.
 Pravega Racing currently holds sponsorship ties with major automotive companies of which Volkswagen, Continental, Autodesk, SKF and Vega who are the title sponsors of the team.
 Companies such as TE Connectivity, Novoflex, Mahale, Wipro and Mentor Graphics are its Gold Sponsors.

 The team conducts several PR Activities for its sponsors as a token of appreciation.
 These include the Red Bull Calendar Shoot, Engage Deodorant Marketing Campaign, Cornitos Calendar shoot, stunt shows at the Annual College Cultural Fest, Riviera; and special sponsor appreciation during the Official Rollout of the car annually which recently included a drag race between PRV18 and Volkswagen.

 The team has also partnered with PR Teams, including Wharf Street Strategies and Autoguru for several brand building campaigns and to provide superior quality media for the team presentations and showcase events.
 This allows the team to reach a wider audience, enhancing their scope for future sponsorship's too.